 A reframed model of mentorship in the workplace: constellations and mentors-of-the-moment

-A mentorship culture is a general atmosphere of support and guidance within a work team, upheld by both senior and junior employees, and fostered by the company’s leadership.
+A mentorship culture is a general atmosphere of support and guidance within a distributed team, upheld by both senior and junior employees, and fostered by the company’s leadership.

 It doesn’t rely on a formal program or designated mentors and mentees; rather, it’s an attitude in which everyone plays an active role.